GiliFinkelstein/GiliFinkelstein/README.md

 ---

 ## 🚀 About Me
-I'm a Full Stack Developer focused on creating scalable, clean, and efficient solutions.
+I'm a Full Stack Developer passionate about creating scalable, clean, and efficient solutions.
-I enjoy building both frontend and backend systems, working with databases, and continuously improving my skills through practical projects.
+I love building both frontend and backend systems, designing databases, and exploring new technologies through hands-on projects.

 ---